-All Ancient History (Greek and Roman) joint concentrators are required to take 14 half-courses, including either Classics 99 or History 99, the senior thesis tutorial.
+All Ancient History (Greek and Roman) joint concentrators are required to take 14 courses, including either Classics 99 or History 99, the senior thesis tutorial.

 Concentration Requirements: Ancient History (Greek and Roman)

 Additional Coursework (8 courses)5.
 History 97.

 6. Classical Studies 97a (on Greece) or 97b (on Rome).

 7. Classics 98, a small group tutorial emphasizing research skills.

 8. Classical Studies 112 taught in the Classics Department (for students in the Class of 2016 and later).

 9. One course in non-Western History.